GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 So: ask AI to write the function in (say) Lean, and also write the proof of correctness of the submitted function in Lean.
 Specifically, we provide:
-1. a function signature to be implemented
+1. a function signature to be implemented, and
 2. the formal specification of what the function should satisfy, as a theorem statement that references the function by name.